lukaswilkeer/event-driven-architecture/README.md

 This repo is a demonstration of a evnet based architecture based on socket connections.

+_Note:_ This is a OOP version of a event-driven-architecture

 ## Main goal

 Demonstrate that is possible to mantain a large event-driven api without pain.